Perth ABR clinics

 When is the next ABR clinic in Perth?

-The next ABR clinic to be held in Perth will be starting on the 24th February 2017.
+The next Virtual ABR clinic to be held in Perth will be September/October 2021.
 When families sign up to ABR they usually commit to attending 2 clinics per year.
-These clinics will be held in Perth.
+These clinics are currently virtual and conducted online.